berkeley-cdss/assignment-snapshots/README.md

 # Given the .json dump, store the file contents of the backups
 # locally and also write the backup metadata to a sqlite database
 python3 main.py store

+# Compute lint_errors table given .json output of running
+# ruff linter on backup files
+python3 main.py lint

+# Compute num_lines table given that backup files
+# have been stored already.
+This table stores the number of lines
+# for each file in each backup
+python3 main.py backup-file-metadata
 ```

 Run `--help` with any of the commands for more information.